kristian-banchs/stack_atoffice/README.md

 **Data Structures**
 ~File Picker Modal~
 - const [expandedFolders, setExpandedFolders] = useState<Set<string>>(new Set(['/']))
-    Tracks the folders that are expanded accross the tree (set to avoid potential duplicates)
+    Tracks the folders that are expanded across the tree (set to avoid potential duplicates)

 - const [pathToResourceId] = useState<Map<string, string>>(new Map())
-    Important -> this is build as the folder structure unfolds and it provides a map of the path as key to resoureId so that we can have quick O(1) lookuptime for ids and not have to refeth that data around the applications
+    Important -> this is built as the folder structure unfolds and it provides a map of the path as key to resourceId so that we can have quick O(1) lookup time for ids and not have to refetch that data around the applications

 - const [pendingPaths, setPendingPaths] = useState<Set<string>>(new Set())
     - Pending paths is what is used for optimistic updates.
-While we are creating a new KB we are keeping track of the pending file seperatley
+While we are creating a new KB we are keeping track of the pending file separately

 - const [isRebuilding, setIsRebuilding] = useState(false)
     - Boolean meant to keep track of the state of the new kb so that we can begin polling and feed the real data

 - const editMode = useEditMode()
-    - useEditMode() keeps track of a few thigs. the selected items in the directory as well as the handling logic to select or deselect the folder/file
+    - useEditMode() keeps track of a few things.
+The selected items in the directory as well as the handling logic to select or deselect the folder/file

-recursive folder structure (tree node) general login (for data)
+recursive folder structure (tree node) general logic (for data)

 1) the tree nodes prefetch their data